 If the above options seem overwhelming or confusing, some tax professionals can help.
 Tax relief companies specialize in addressing back taxes and other IRS issues.
 They can work to resolve your problems, too.

-Most require a small fee upfront to investigate your current tax problems.
+Most require a fee upfront to investigate your current tax problems.
 Once they’ve assessed the situation, they’ll propose a plan of attack, which might include making an offer in compromise, setting up a payment plan, or one of the strategies listed above.
 These services will also come with a fee, though it typically varies based on the complexity of the issue.

 If you’re considering getting professional tax relief help, be wary of scams and be sure to shop around, as fees and expertise can vary wildly.
 Use our guide to the best tax relief companies to get started.
 Most of these companies employ several types of tax professionals, including tax attorneys.

 How to file back taxes